-Dawn nodded in reply.
+Dawn sheepishly nodded in reply.

-Rachel put her hand on the blunette's shoulder, and squeezed it, as an act to help calm her down. "…I hope everything goes well for you.
-And I know it'll turn out better than you think it will," Rachel told Dawn, then giving her a hug.
+Rachel squeezed the blunette's shoulder.
+"I hope everything goes well for you.
+And I know it'll turn out better than you think it will," she said with a reassuring smile.
+She then gave Dawn a hug.
 "There's no need to worry."

 Dawn smiled as well.
 "Bye Rachel, talk to you later!"

-May turned to her friend, and put her hand on Dawn's shoulder.
-"Dawn…I know you can do this!" she encouraged with a smile.
-"Just be brave and confident, like how you always are, and I bet things will go fine!"
+May turned to her friend and put her hand on Dawn's shoulder.
+"Dawn, I know you can do this!" she encouraged her.
+"Just be brave and confident like how you always are, and I bet things will go fine!"

-Dawn looked up at May, taking in the words of her pep talk and encouragement.
-A smile eventually creeped up her mouth, and she grinned.
+Dawn looked up at May, taking in her pep talk.
+A smile eventually creeped up her mouth.
 "Thanks May," she beamed.
-"I-I needed that, I really did."
+"I needed that."